bhstark2/latency/report.md

 is unavailable to the GSLB.

-There exist several commercially available IP to geolocation databases, (i.e.: Akamai EdgeScape, MaxMind, etc.), and an unknown quantity of proprietary IP to geolocation databases built & maintained by CDNs and Content Providers.
+There exist several commercially available IP to geolocation databases, (e.g., Akamai EdgeScape, MaxMind, etc.), and an unknown quantity of proprietary IP to geolocation databases built & maintained by CDNs and Content Providers.
 Further, it was a manual task for Internet Service Providers, in some cases working in conjunction with Content Providers,